2/20/2025

 Rob Lynch

-Yeah, I mean product innovation and productivity are better than pricing.
-So we're focused on developing a culinary innovation pipeline, a menu strategy where we have items that complement each other to drive both comp sales as well as margin enhancements.
-Obviously, all the operating productivity that we've already talked about, I mean you couple our goal would be to minimize the amount of pricing that we have to take which is then going to continue to improve our value perception relative to the industry.
-We already know that we have the best food, the best ingredients and if we can become more productive and more inventive around our innovation and achieve our financial targets without having to take as much pricing, that's going to become a virtuous cycle that's just going to drive transaction gross for a long time.
+Yeah, I mean, product innovation and productivity are better than pricing.
+So we're focused on developing a culinary innovation pipeline, a menu strategy where we have items that complement each other to drive both comp sales as well as margin enhancements. and obviously all the operating productivity that we've already talked about.
+I mean, you couple that, our goal would be to minimize the amount of pricing that we have to take, which is then going to continue to improve our value perception relative to the industry.
+We already know that we have the best food, the best ingredients, and if we can become more productive and more inventive around our innovation, and achieve our financial targets without having to take as much pricing, that's going to become a virtuous cycle that's just going to drive transaction growth for a long time.
 So that's really what we're focused on doing.

 speaker